 Biomimicry-focused elective (in student’s discipline)- will be approved on an individual basis by The Biomimicry Center and School of Sustainability.
 This course must be upper-division and biomimicry-related, ideally making a connection between the student’s major and the certificate (3 credits).
 The Biomimicry Center works with over 47 affiliate faculty who instruct courses that incorporate biomimicry in many different disciplines- see the Affiliate Faculty page on our website to explore more.
 A full list of all biomimicry-focused courses will be published and updated regularly on this site (announced fall 2019).
 Contact email@example.com to ensure course eligibility.

 Biomimicry-focused Practicum: (either BMY430 or in student’s discipline)

 The Biomimicry Practicum is a course allowing for multi-disciplinary experimentation and creative activity within the field of biomimicry.
 This practicum is designed to engage undergraduate students in dive deep using the biomimicry tools and resources presented during the courses in the certificate and to apply them selectively to a specific and unique opportunity of the student’s choosing within their discipline.
 The Practicum acts as a platform to connect students to research and design a self-defined project in a collaborative setting.
 Successful completion of the Practicum (or its equivalent in one’s discipline) partially fulfills the graduation requirements for the Undergraduate Certificate in Biomimicry.

-Undergraduate students that wish to meet with Biomimicry Center staff to complete academic plan and required paperwork, or ask additional questions can attend drop-in advising Monday-Thursday 11am-1pm at the Biomimicry Center (College of Design South room 126), or email email@example.com to schedule an appointment.
+Undergraduate students that wish to meet with Biomimicry Center staff to complete academic plan and required paperwork, or ask additional questions can attend drop-in advising Monday-Thursday 11am-1pm at the Biomimicry Center (College of Design South room 126), or you can schedule an appointment here.